-We are pleased with the Company's performance in 2011.
-Revenues were slightly above plan and we continue to realize the benefits of our previous cost reduction programs.
-Through the efforts of everyone in the Company we passed our bank covenants at year end and survived the worst economic downturn since the Great Depression.
+We are pleased with the Company's 2010 performance.
+As expected, revenues were on plan and we realized the benefits of all of our previous cost reduction programs.
+The combination of meeting revenue and cost targets resulted in the first EBITDA increase since 2007.